 My brother-in-law generously gave us an iPod last year, and we’ve gotten great use out of it with our toddler.
 We’ve greatly expanded our children’s music selection in the car (no more Wiggles! – at least not a daily basis).
 We regularly expose our son to our kind of music (usually we strike a deal: Mommy and Daddy’s music on the way to our destination, his music on the way home).
 And, thanks to our latest acquisition, our son can also watch videos in the car without a DVD player now.

 What does all of this have to do with naptime?

-Given how imperative it is to keep Alex awake on the car ride home, we are always looking for ways to make that happen.
+Given how imperative it is to keep our son awake on the car ride home, we are always looking for ways to make that happen.
 We have used snacks with great success, doling out individual pieces of pretzels or cut-up grapes on the drive back from the beach, for example.
 But sometimes food just doesn’t cut it, like if we’ve gone to visit a friend and eaten at her house.